park-bench/netcheck/README.md

 2. Use `debuild` from the project root directory to build the package.
 3. Use `dpkg -i` to install the package.
 4. Use `apt-get -f install` to resolve any missing dependencies.
 The daemon will attempt to start and fail.
 (This is expected.)

+## Post-Install configuration

+# Configuring NetworkManager
+1. Edit the file `/etc/network/interfaces` and remove any interfaces that you want Netcheck to use.
+2. Add any network interfaces you want Netcheck to use with `nmcli con add`.

+# Configuring Netcheck
-5. Locate the example configuration file at `/etc/netcheck/netcheck.conf.example`.
+1. Locate the example configuration file at `/etc/netcheck/netcheck.conf.example`.
-6. Copy or rename this file to `netcheck.conf` in the same directory.
+2. Copy or rename this file to `netcheck.conf` in the same directory.
 Edit this file to add configuration details.
-7. Restart the daemon with `service netcheck restart`.
+3. Restart the daemon with `service netcheck restart`.
 If the configuration file is valid and named correctly, the service will now start successfully.

 ## Updates